 The correct answer is “Publicly calling for the destruction of Israel.”

-Government accused of for refusing abortion ‘bullying’ pro-life states
+Government accused of ‘bullying’ pro-life states

 President Biden - a Catholic, yet pro-abortion